eosnetworkfoundation/grant-framework/applications/fundle.md

 - **Full-Time Equivalent (FTE):** 2 FTE
 - **Total Costs:** 250,000 USD

-The plan is to use this grant for the last phase of our development before we can launch.
+The plan is to use this grant for the last phase before we can launch.
 Namely the token bonding curve mechanism.
 We will use, customize and integrate the open source Balancer protocol.
 With this budget Fundle can finish the platform (blockchain + security), create brand awareness, build the team, launch the platform and further develop/improve features.

 ### Milestone 1 - Balancer protocol customization